consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 the idea of you're trusting the engineering team for that hosting provider to provide a big part of your application security.

-**David Mytton:** Before we wrap up that then, I have two quick fire questions for you.
+**David:** Before we wrap up that then, I have two quick fire questions for you.
 So, first is what is the current favorite dev tool that you're using at the moment?

-**Thomas Ptacek:**  I will tell you, but it's a terrible answer.
+**Thomas:** I will tell you, but it's a terrible answer.
 Right?
 So the favorite dev tool that I've kind of adopted over the last year is Emacs Tramp.
 Emacs' the editor everyone knows.
 Emacs' the list operating system that is also an editor.
 Has a feature called Tramp, which has been around forever but I've